RTEMS/rtems-docs/c_user/key_concepts.rst

 The components of an object ID make it possible to quickly locate any object in even the most complicated multiprocessor system.
-Object ID’s are associated with an object by RTEMS when the object is created and the corresponding ID is returned by the appropriate object create directive.
+Object ID's are associated with an object by RTEMS when the object is created and the corresponding ID is returned by the appropriate object create directive.
 The object ID is required as input to all directives involving